 So, how and when will you get your results?
 And what does this mean for your uni application?

 Getting your results

-The good news is that you won’t end up with no grades because of the cancellation of exams, so all your hard work over the past 18 months isn't for nothing.
+The good news is that you won’t end up with no grades because of the cancellation of exams and other previously scheduled assessments, so all your hard work over the past 18 months isn't for nothing.